aguamar/thoughts/docs/about/githubbub.md

 you visit a website that serves JavaScript to the client, your web browser is automatically [downloading and executing (often without your permission) untrusted software][jstrap].
-If that JavaScript is not [freely licensed][ilibrejs], then the software running in your web browser is proprietary.
+If that JavaScript is not [freely licensed][librejs], then the software running in your web browser is proprietary.

 **When you visit `github.com`, you download over 200kB of obfuscated code,